2016 SCHOLARSHIP RECIPIENTS

 REEDLEY HIGH SCHOOL

 MARIANA BEDIA was born in Mexico and came to this country at a young age.
 Both her parents are farmworkers.
-She said, “A farmworker can work any day, either in extreme hot sunny days or freezing windy days just to earn some money.
+She said, “A farmworker works any day, either in extreme hot sunny days or freezing windy days just to earn some money.
 My parents serve as my biggest motivation and I thank them for my success.
-My dad tells me, ‘Mariana, I’m going to do all I can to help you reach your goals because I don’t want you to end up like me and your mother working hard every day to only receive unjust money.’
-I have learned that all you need to accomplish your goals is perseverance and dedication.
-Nothing is impossible if you have the will of trying.
+My dad tells me, ‘Mariana, I’m going to do all I can to help you reach your goals because I don’t want you to end up like me and your mother working hard every day to only receive unjust pay.’
+I have learned that all you need to accomplish your goals are perseverance and dedication.
+Nothing is impossible if you have the will to try.
 I will never forget the values my parents input in my life.”
 Mariana will enroll at California State University, Fresno and major in nursing.

 ARACELI DURAN-JIMENEZ grew up in a farmworker family.
 "I remember how my dad looked when he got home from work.
-My strongest memory is how he always took of his boots and sat outside for a while.
-I would go and sit on his lap and ask him how his day was, his answer was always the same, ‘Bien y tu’, fine and you.
-As I got older I wanted to work (with him) to help.
+My strongest memory is how he always took of his boots and sat outside for awhile.
+I would go and sit on his lap and ask him how his day was and his answer was always the same, ‘Bien y tu’, fine and you.
+As I got older I wanted to work with him to help.
 However, I knew that the best way for me to help was by getting an education.
-In the future when I graduate from college and earn my degree I will dedicate my diploma to my father.”
+When I graduate from college and earn my degree I will dedicate my diploma to my father.”
 Araceli’s father passed away in April of 2015 after a long painful process from the West Nile Virus.
 Araceli will attend Reedley College and then transfer to a university to pursue teaching.

 PAOLA HERNANDEZ "Both my parents are immigrants who came to the United States in search of opportunities and success.
-Both my parents have worked in the fields for as long as I can remember. . . and growing up was not only an economic challenge but also an academic one.
-I will be the first in my family to go to college and I plan to get my master’s in nursing so that I can become a nurse practitioner.
+Both my parents have worked in the fields for as long as I can remember.
+Growing up was not only an economic challenge, but also an academic one.
+I will be the first in my family to go to college and I plan to get my Master’s in nursing so that I can become a nurse practitioner.
 I want to have a meaningful role in society by making a difference in people’s lives and being a part of people’s most difficult and happy times.
 I am passionate about joining the nursing profession because nursing is a vital component of the health and well-being of people all over the world."
 In the fall Paola will attend California State University, Fresno.

-DIANA MEZA was challenged growing up with parents who are agricultural workers.
+DIANA MEZA grew up with parents who are agricultural workers.
 "They are always busy and hardly have time to spend with us.
 While my parents work, I help take care of my little sisters on weekends; sometimes it can get a little difficult to deal with.
 Their work doesn’t pay much and it’s hard to provide for four children.
-I have been involved in athletics ever since I was small and since Kinesiology studies human movement, it will allow me to pursue a career which involves working with athletes.
+I have been involved in athletics ever since I was small.
+Kinesiology studies is about human movement so it will allow me to pursue a career working with athletes.
 I plan to become a physical therapist.
 As a cross country runner, I have learned valuable lessons.
 Running has taught me to push past my limits to achieve something that I thought was impossible.
 When I run there are sometimes doubts, insecurities, and fears that try to get the best of me, but I overcome them.
 I see running as being a metaphor for life; you get out what you put in it."

-ANGELINA RAMOS's parents work in farm labor to support their family of six, and Angelina does her part to help out the family by cooking, babysitting, and doing other chores around the house.
+ANGELINA RAMOS’ parents work in farm labor to support their family of six, and Angelina does her part to help out the family by cooking, babysitting, and doing other chores around the house.
 She wakes up early, regularly works out, volunteers at her neighborhood church, and works with her mother packing almonds.
-“It teaches me responsibility and leadership skills and prepares me for perhaps having my own future family.
+“It teaches me responsibility, leadership skills, and prepares me for perhaps having my own family in the future.
 My goal is to major in Criminology and become a detective.
 I plan to get credentials in this field and help my community when they’re in trouble or hurt.”
 Angelina also wants to support her family financially.
 She will attend Reedley College in the fall and then transfer to a four year college.

 STEPHANIE RUBIO VELASQUEZ encountered difficult times when her family was separated before the family joined her father in the United States.
-Every time he went down to Mexico she spent as much time as possible with him.
-At age 6, Stephanie begin her transition to a new culture and language in the United States.
+Every time her father went down to Mexico she spent as much time as possible with him.
+At age six, Stephanie begin her transition to a new culture and language in the United States.
 She added, “In my 8th grade year I was awarded the Patriot Award.
-For me, that is one achievement treasure.”
+For me, that is one achievement I treasure.”
 In college Stephanie plans to study medicine because her family has battled leukemia.
-She stated, “Even though I may not be the person to cure cancer, my (dream) is to one day help others”.
+She stated, “Even though I may not be the person to cure cancer, my (dream) is to one day help others.”
 Stephanie will be attending California State University, Fresno in the fall.

 SERGIO SALDANA "Throughout my life I have had many obstacles that made me the person I am today.
-One of the hardest obstacles of my life so far is poverty because I was born in Mexico where poverty is extreme - to the extent of having no money for food.
-In terms of academics, I want to graduate from high school with honors and obtain a bachelor’s degree in civil engineering from California State University, Fresno.
-I am a hard-working student because of the examples my parents exposed me to.
-I plan to buy my parents a house . . . they sacrificed everything in order to thank them for all their work.
+One of the hardest obstacles of my life so far is poverty because I was born in Mexico where poverty is extreme, to the extent of having no money for food.
+In terms of academics, I want to graduate from high school with honors and obtain a Bachelor’s degree in civil engineering from California State University, Fresno.
+I am a hard-working student because of the examples my parents taught me.
+I plan to buy my parents a house in order to thank them for all their work and sacrifices.

-JOSE I. SANCHEZ "Growing up in a two-bedroom apartment with 5 other family members is tough on anyone.
+JOSE I. SANCHEZ "Growing up in a two-bedroom apartment with five other family members is tough on anyone.
 It is even more difficult when the two supporters of the house are farm laborers; it adds more responsibility to life.
 During the harvest season my parents work seven days a week and have to leave us children home alone.
-I have gone to work with my parents on my vacations or during the weekends, and that type of work is very difficult.
+I have gone to work with my parents on my vacations or during the weekends; that type of work is very difficult.
 My academic studies mean a lot to me.
 I need to be the first in my family not only to graduate from high school, but also to go to college.
 Where I’m from, I’m not supposed to go to college because more than half of my relatives are gang members and they all dropped out of high school.
 My parents’ determination and dedication has inspired me to go beyond high school and better my education.”
-In spite of all his adversities, Jose is on the varsity football team and earned a 3.64 GPA and ranks 31 in his class.
-He will attend San Diego Community College and major in business.
+In spite of all his adversities, Jose is on the varsity football team, earned a 3.64 GPA, and ranks 31 in his class.
+He will attend San Diego Community College and major in Business.

 FRICEYDO VENTURA is the eldest in his family of one brother and 2 sisters.
 "I will be the first in my family to attend college.
 I am motivated to succeed in school because my parents did not have the opportunity to get an education.
 I appreciate the sacrifice my parents have made working in the fields.
 I am more than proud to call them my parents.
 One thing my dad has taught me is to never give up on something.
 I will attend Reedley College, study business and culinary arts, and then transfer to The Culinary Institute of America.
 I see myself in the future working with big companies and starting my restaurant."